bincode-org/bincode/docs/spec.md

 ```

 ## IntEncoding
-Bincode currently supports 2 different types of `IntEncoding`:
+Bincode currently supports 2 different types of `IntEncoding`.
+With the default config, `VarintEncoding` is selected.

 ### VarintEncoding
-Encoding an unsigned integer v (of any type excepting u8) works as follows:
+Encoding an unsigned integer v (of any type excepting u8/i8) works as follows:

 1. If `u < 251`, encode it as a single byte with that value.
 1. If `251 <= u < 2**16`, encode it as a literal byte 251, followed by a u16 with value `u`.
 1. If `2**16 <= u < 2**32`, encode it as a literal byte 252, followed by a u32 with value `u`.
 1. If `2**32 <= u < 2**64`, encode it as a literal byte 253, followed by a u64 with value `u`.
 1. If `2**64 <= u < 2**128`, encode it as a literal byte 254, followed by a u128 with value `u`.

+`usize` is being encoded/decoded as a `u64` and `isize` is being encoded/decoded as a `i64`.

 See the documentation of [VarintEncoding](https://docs.rs/bincode/latest/bincode/config/struct.VarintEncoding.html) for more information.